department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/development/FrontEnd/DeepLinks.md

 ## Overview

-Universal links (iOS) and App links (Android), a type of deep linking, enable an app to respond to specific URLs by navigating to a particular screen or triggering a defined action even if the app is not currently running.
+Universal links (iOS) and App links (Android) enable an app to respond to specific URLs by navigating to a particular screen or triggering a defined action even if the app is not currently running.

-These type of deep linking function across both web and mobile platforms.
-For example, when a user taps a link, it can open the related screen directly within the React Native app instead of loading a webpage.
-This creates a more seamless and integrated user experience between mobile and web content.
+When a user taps a link, it will decide whether to open the link on the website or in the app.
+Any path whitelisted will navigate into the app while any other link will go to the website.

 ## Configurations
 :::note
-Deep linking support for both iOS and Android should already be configured.
-However, here's a brief overview of the setup process for those who want to review or customize the implementation.

-If you are adding a new deeplink then go **[adding a new linking path to app](./DeepLinks.md#adding-a-new-linking-path-in-the-app)** section.
+If you are adding a new deep link then go **[adding a new linking path to app](./DeepLinks.md#adding-a-new-linking-path-in-the-app)** section.
 :::

 ### iOS

-**An apple-app-site-association (AASA) file has been uploaded to our [website server](https://github.com/department-of-veterans-affairs/content-build/tree/main/src/site/assets/.well-known).
+**An apple-app-site-association (AASA) file has been uploaded to [content-build repository](https://github.com/department-of-veterans-affairs/content-build/tree/main/src/site/assets/.well-known).
 New paths will require a PR to the [content-build repo](https://github.com/department-of-veterans-affairs/content-build).**
-An AASA format will follow a format like this. `BundleId` and `TeamID` can be found from the apple developer account.
+An AASA format will follow a format like this. `BundleId` and `TeamID` can be found from the Apple developer account.
 Additional information about generation of this file can be found [here](https://developer.apple.com/documentation/xcode/supporting-associated-domains).

 ```json
 {